 - Photosensitivity (sunburn) affecting unpigmented (pink) skin

-- May have a jaundiced (yellow) appearance (mucous membranes such as gums and the conjunctiva or soft tissue surrounding the eyeball).
+- Jaundice (having a yellow appearance on mucous membranes such as gums, conjunctiva or soft tissue surrounding the eyeball).

 - Restless/aimless and uncoordinated movements/repetitive circling